vakila/automerge.github.io/docs/how-it-works/storage.md

 Moreover, using changes not only avoids the need to maintain a large number of dependencies but also enables us to compress operations efficiently.
 These operations can be viewed as a table, where each operation represents a row in the table.
 By utilizing columnar encoding, we can encode this table and greatly reduce the space required to store it.

 Moving forward, we will explore the process of encoding these operations into a compact format.
+Before proceeding, you have the option to familiarize yourself with the [specification of Automerge binary encoding](https://automerge.org/docs/how-it-works/binary-format/).
+However, it is also possible to skip the specification for now, as we will provide essential information on encoding a basic change in the following sections.
+In case you encounter any difficulties, you can refer back to the specification to resolve them.

 ## Change encoding